jeffylau50/ExploreAmericaWebsite/README.md

 ## Responsive Mobile Design

-Although this app was mainly developed for the desktop web platform, mobile adaptability was also one of the main focus of this project.
+Although this website was mainly developed for the desktop web platform, mobile adaptability was also one of the main focus of this project.
 Therefore, Responsive design was used in this project.
-This chat app should work on most mobile devices as shown below.
+This website should work on most mobile devices as shown below.

 ***iPhone 11 Demo***